 Award winners are determined based on the fiscal year percentage revenue growth over a defined period.
 Because the programme ranks companies based on fiscal year revenues, it is an indication of past growth.
 It does not take into account current performance or profitability.

-For the 2017 edition, companies are ranked based on fiscal year revenue growth from 2013 to 2016.
-The percentage revenue growth is calculated by subtracting year one revenue from year four revenue, divided by year one revenue.
+For the 2020 edition, companies are ranked based on fiscal year revenue growth from 2016 to 2019.
+The percentage revenue growth is calculated by subtracting the year one revenue from the year four revenue, divided by the year one revenue.

 How is the Rising Star winner selected and what is the process?

 In the Rising Star competition, the key is revenue potential rather than revenue growth.

 The Rising Star participants will be invited to submit a well-developed investor pitch and present their two-minute elevator pitch in October 2020.
 They will receive an invitation to present their final pitches to an external jury of industry experts on Thursday 26 November, the day the Fast 50 and Rising Star winners will be announced.